fmoralesc/vim-extended-autochdir/README.md

 # vim-extended-autochdir

-extended autochdir functionality:
+Extended autochdir functionality:

-- change the dir depeding when path matches
+- changes the dir when the current file path matches a pattern
-- change the dir depending on custom conditions
+- changes the dir depending on custom conditions (filetype, buftype, etc).
 - returns to home automatically

 Basically, `autochdir` without some of the inconveniences.